schancel/spec/may-2018-reenabled-opcodes.md

 The operator must fail if:
 1. the numeric value is out of the range of acceptable numeric values (currently size is limited to 4 bytes)

+Impact of successful execution:
+* stack memory use is equal or less than before.
+Minimal encoding of the byte sequence can produce a result which is shorter.
+* the number of elements on the stack remains constant

 Unit tests:
 1. `a OP_BIN2NUM -> failure`, when `a` is a byte sequence whose numeric value is too large to fit into the numeric value type, for both positive and negative values.